robwhelan/datalake/README.md

 c.
 Do some queries -- aggregate # of deals and sum of deal value per seller; average review per seller / per SDR.

 Design Principles
-1. Send only two stacks: 1 for your prod account, 1 for your security account.
+1.
 2. Allow for remote updates of the stacks as the architecture evolves.
 3. Few (3-5), simple, easily-understood roles instead of many roles.
+4. One database per zone
-4. One database, many tables, all populated by Glue crawlers
+5. many tables, all populated by Glue crawlers
 5. Glue (PySpark) for ETL with simple transformations.
 6. ETL to be built out after data initially loaded.
-7. Private S3 and DDB endpoints from the private subnets (not from the public or data subnets).
-Any lambda should run inside the private subnets.

 Features
 * As many zones as you want.
-4 zones by default.
+3 zones by default.
-* Each zone:
-  1. Bucket
-  2. Dedicated customer-managed CMK to encrypt the bucket, event notifications to SQS
-  3. Lambda stub to consume the queue
-* ETL:
-  Create one Glue database.
-  Then, create a Crawler and specify the location for the initial data.
-This will create a table prefixed with the prefix you specify ()
-  (Run the crawler via SQS / lambda after the resource is created? ) After the table is created, update the stack with a transformation?
-* Network: launched in us-east-1.
-Update the VPC stack otherwise (DHCP option sets)

 * Dead letter queue to receive failed messages from every zone, and every lambda consuming the queue.

-* Lambda features:
+TODO: * Lambda features:
   1. Python3.6
   2. Uses 2 layers - one for numpy, the other for pandas.
   3. An all-in-one serverless data science / data engineering lambda.